dmccuk/ansible_ELK/README.md

 Now go back to grafana and watch the server resources change.

-# What Next?
+# Next Steps?

-Monitor additional servers and send your data back to logstash.
+## Monitor additional servers and send your data back to logstash.

-Run the deployELK.yml again but ony run the metricbeat and filebeat parts.
+You can run the ansible role on any other Linux server.
+Run the deployELK.yml again but only run the metricbeat and filebeat parts.

-Edit this line in the filebeat.yml:
+Once deployed, edit this line in the filebeat.yml:

     # vi /data/filebeat/filebeat.yml
     output.logstash:
     FROM--> hosts: ["localhost:5044"]
     TO --> hosts: ["EC2_IP:5044"]

+## Add in new Metrics

+Try adding your own dashboards using the metricbeat data.
+For my information, go you www.grafana.com

+I hope this has been useful.
+Thanks for taking a look - Dennis